10 Tips on How to Find the Best Financial Advisor

 2. Learn What Financial Planning Is

 A Morningstar research report titled “Alpha Beta, and Now… Gamma” quantifies the difference smart planning can make.
-The substance of this report is accurately captured by one leading retirement academic, Wade Pfau, who wrote a blog post titled Alpha Beta and now Gamma, where he said
+The paper opens with the following statement.

 Planning matters!
 Planning is not the same as investment advice.
 A good plan should be crafted before anyone recommends an investment to you.
 If you interview someone and they quickly start discussing their investment approach without first talking about a financial plan, then they may not be the best advisor for you.